UCF/Athena-Framework/docs/components/collapse.md

       <td>parent</td>
       <td>selector</td>
       <td>false</td>
-      <td>If a selector is provided, then all collapsible elements under the specified parent will be closed when this collapsible item is shown. (similar to traditional accordion behavior - this is dependent on the <code>card</code> class).
+      <td>If a selector is provided, then all collapsible elements under the specified parent will be closed when this collapsible item is shown (similar to traditional accordion behavior - this is dependent on the <code>card</code> class).
 The attribute has to be set on the target collapsible area.</td>
     </tr>
     <tr>
       <td>toggle</td>